094459/newsletter-oss-projects/README.md

 ### AI & ML

+**agent-evaluation**

+[agent-evaluation](https://aws-oss.beachgeek.co.uk/3vw)  is a generative AI-powered framework for testing virtual agents.
+Agent Evaluation implements an LLM agent (evaluator) that will orchestrate conversations with your own agent (target) and evaluate the responses during the conversation.
+The repo has links to detailed docs that provide example configurations and a reference guide to get you started. (#197)

 **amazon-bedrock-client-for-mac**

 [amazon-bedrock-client-for-mac](https://aws-oss.beachgeek.co.uk/3um) this repo provides the code for the Amazon Bedrock Client for Mac is a macOS demo application built with SwiftUI.
 It serves as a client interface for AWS Bedrock, allowing users to interact with AWS Bedrock models.(#196)